maha-lakshme/Inspireverse/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 - **Contact:**
-Developer: Your Name Email: maha21.kanagaraj@gmail.com GitHub: github.com/maha-lakshme
+Developer:Mahalaskhmi Email: maha21.kanagaraj@gmail.com GitHub: github.com/maha-lakshme